lipsanen/demogobbler/readme.md

-# demogoblin
+# demogobbler
-demogoblin a library for parsing demo files written in C. Almost nothing is done so far and remains to be seen how far I'm gonna take this project.
+demogobbler is a library for parsing demo files written in C. Almost nothing is done so far and remains to be seen how far I'm gonna take this project.

 # Building
 1. Install meson